-- Handle any appropriate additional responsibilities and functions as assigned by supervisor and/or Director
+- Handle any appropriate additional responsibilities and functions as assigned by Director and/or Head of School.

-- Prior experience in a social service or school setting working with a multi-cultural vulnerable young adult population (foster care, court involved, runaway and homeless or teen parent, etc.)
+- Significant experience in an urban school-based setting working with a multi-cultural vulnerable young adult population (foster care, court involved, runaway and homeless or teen parent, etc.)

-- Ability to work with school-aged youth, educators, families, and communities from a wide range of cultural, social, and economic backgrounds
+- Ability to work with adolescents, educators, families, and communities from a wide range of cultural, social, and economic backgrounds

-- Knowledge of and experience of community-based services and connecting individuals and families to support services
+- Knowledge of and experience with community-based services and connecting individuals and families to support services.

 - Ability to work well in a fast paced environment and multitask while adhering to deadlines